nabhilirtisham-otu/DBFinalProject-Frontend/README.md

 # DBFinalProject-Frontend

-TickIt is the front-end for our database final project.
+This is the front-end for our database final project TickIt.
 It is a static HTML, CSS, and vanilla JS site that calls the backend API at `http://127.0.0.1:3000` for authentication, ticket purchasing, weather logging, exports, and organizer workflows.

 ## Repository Layout
 - `cssFiles/` - CSS styling